A Crazy Idea For Sanctification: the Local Church

 Call to Action

-1. How do you need to change your family to make it a more effective sanctification community?
+1. How do you change your family to make it a more effective sanctification community?

-2. How do you need to change to help your church become a more effective sanctification community?
+2. How must you change to help your church become a more effective sanctification community?

-3. Pick a person and invite them into your real life, marriage, and family.
+3. Pick a person that you can have this type of life with, and invite them into your life, marriage, or family.
 Will you contact that person today?

 Need More Help?